 Nanoparticles and Radiotherapy: A Winning Combination in the Fight Against Cancer

-NBTXR3 offers a new method of action for treating not just this form of cancer but, more widely, numerous other cancers, since it physically destroys cancer cells when activated by radiotherapy.
-What’s more, it is highly effective: two times as many patients (16.1% vs. 7.9%) experienced a pathological complete response—defined as the rate of patients presenting less than 5% residual viable cancer cells in the tumor after treatment—with NBTXR3 compared to the control arm.
+The findings of this international randomized Phase II/III trial conducted on 176 patients with soft-tissue sarcomas are encouraging: adding pre-operative hafnium nanoparticles improves the results of radiotherapy.
+What’s more, it is highly effective: twice as many patients (16% vs. 8%) experienced a pathological complete response—defined as the rate of patients presenting less than 5% residual viable cancer cells in the tumor after treatment—with NBTXR3 compared to the control arm.

 Another of the trial’s endpoints was resection margins status, which assesses the quality of the surgery.
 The primary objective is to achieve “clean” margins, meaning that no more cancer cells can be found around the edges where the tumor was removed, which can impact on potential relapse and patient survival.
 This rate was significantly improved in the group that received treatment with the nanoparticles.
 Finally, no additional or new undesirable effects linked to the radiation was observed in the NBTXR3 group.

 The outlook for other cancers is also promising.
-As Dr. Bonvalot explains, “We have already shown a superior response with NBTXR3 at an equivalent dose.
+As Sylvie Bonvalot explains, “We have already shown a superior response with NBTXR3 at an equivalent dose.
 Since sarcomas are not very radiosensitive, we can expect major advances for other cancers.”
-The nanoparticles are already being assessed on other tumor locations, such as the prostate and ENT tumors.
-Institut Curie is once again playing a key role in these trials, with Prof. Christophe Le Tourneau acting as principal investigator.